Quantum Encoding and Analysis on Continuous Time Stochastic Process with Financial Applications: QUANTUM CONTINUOUS TIME STOCHASTIC PROCESS

 Thus the $j^{th}$ piece can be recorded as a pair of random variables $(X_j, \tau_j)$, where $X_j\in\mathcal{S}$ is a discrete random variable that denotes the $j^{th}$ piece's state, and $\tau_j=T_j-T_{j-1}\in\mathbb{N^+}$ is a strictly positive random variable that denotes lifetime length of the $j^{th}$ piece.
-In this way, the whole CTSP is encoded via a sequence of random variable pairs $\{(X_j,\tau_j):1\le j \le n\}$, which will be called the \emph{holding time representation} hereafter (as illustrated in FIG. \ref{encoding} \textbf{(a)}).
-More precisely, we have: \begin{definition} \textbf{(Holding Time Representation of Quantum Continuous Time Stochastic Process )} Given a continuous time stochastic process $\{X(t):t\ge0\}$, the holding time representation of quantum continuous time stochastic process is a sequence of stochastic pairs $(X_j, \tau_j)$ satisfies: (1) $X(t)=X_j:T_{j-1}\le t < T_j$, (2) $\tau_j = T_j - T_{j-1}$, and (3) $\mathbb{P}[X_j, \tau_j]=\mathbb{P}[X_j, \tau_j|X_{j'},\tau_{j'}:1\le j'<j]$. \end{definition} An alternative method named \emph{increment representation} to encode a CTSP is to consider an equivalent sequence of random variable pairs $\{(Y_j,T_j):1\le j \le n\}$ where $Y_1 = X_1$ and $Y_j = X_j - X_{j-1}$ are the increments of the CTSP (as illustrated in FIG. \ref{encoding} \textbf{(b)}): \begin{definition} \textbf{(Increment Representation of Quantum Continuous Time Stochastic Process )} Given a continuous time stochastic process $\{X(t):t\ge0\}$, the increment representation of quantum continuous time stochastic process is a sequence of stochastic pairs $(Y_j, T_j)$ satisfies: (1) $X(t)=X_j:T_{j-1}\le t < T_j$, (2) $Y_j = X_j - X_{j-1}$, and (3) $\mathbb{P}[Y_j, T_j]=\mathbb{P}[Y_j, T_j|Y_{j'},T_{j'}:1\le j'<j]$. \end{definition} Instead of the uniform sampling method, these two encoding methods benefit from the reduction of qubit number (as shown in Fig. \ref{DSP_QCTSP_Circuit}), as well as the ability to capture randomly happened discontinuous jumps (as circled in Fig. \ref{levy_picture} \textbf{(a)} and Fig. \ref{cox_picture} \textbf{(a)}).
-These two equivalent representations are proposed simultaneously to efficiently compute path-dependent and history-sensitive information, as stated later in section \ref{sec:extract}.
+In this way, the whole CTSP is encoded via a sequence of random variable pairs $\{(X_j,\tau_j):1\le j \le n\}$, which will be called the \emph{holding time representation} hereafter (as illustrated in Figure \ref{encoding} \textbf{(a)}).
+More precisely, we have: \begin{definition} \textbf{(Holding Time Representation of Quantum Continuous Time Stochastic Process )} Given a continuous time stochastic process $\{X(t):t\ge0\}$, the holding time representation of quantum continuous time stochastic process is a sequence of stochastic pairs $(X_j, \tau_j)$ satisfying: (1) $X(t)=X_j:T_{j-1}\le t < T_j$, (2) $\tau_j = T_j - T_{j-1}$, and (3) $\mathbb{P}[X_j, \tau_j]=\mathbb{P}[X_j, \tau_j|X_{j'},\tau_{j'}:1\le j'<j]$. \end{definition} An alternative method named \emph{increment representation} to encode a CTSP is to consider an equivalent sequence of random variable pairs $\{(Y_j,T_j):1\le j \le n\}$ where $Y_1 = X_1$ and $Y_j = X_j - X_{j-1}$ are the increments of the CTSP (as illustrated in Figure \ref{encoding} \textbf{(b)}): \begin{definition} \textbf{(Increment Representation of Quantum Continuous Time Stochastic Process )} Given a continuous time stochastic process $\{X(t):t\ge0\}$, the increment representation of quantum continuous time stochastic process is a sequence of stochastic pairs $(Y_j, T_j)$ satisfying: (1) $X(t)=X_j:T_{j-1}\le t < T_j$, (2) $Y_j = X_j - X_{j-1}$, and (3) $\mathbb{P}[Y_j, T_j]=\mathbb{P}[Y_j, T_j|Y_{j'},T_{j'}:1\le j'<j]$. \end{definition} Instead of the uniform sampling method, these two encoding methods benefit from the reduction of qubit number (as shown in Figure \ref{DSP_QCTSP_Circuit}), as well as the ability to capture randomly occurring discontinuous jumps (as circled in Figure \ref{levy_picture} \textbf{(a)} and Figure \ref{cox_picture} \textbf{(a)}).
+These two equivalent representations are proposed simultaneously to efficiently compute path-dependent and history-sensitive information, as stated later in Section \ref{sec:extract}.